Happiness is when what you think, what you say, and what you do are in harmony.

 * Slide 5

 Students are invited to create a piece of protest art by using images they draw themselves or adding text to images they find on the computer.
-This activity should be given at least 15-20 minutes.
+Give your students 15-20 minutes.

 If you or your students would like to learn more about the ideas in this lesson, additional resources and third party links are included below.